orium/brewfatherlog/README.md

 ### Configuration

-On the first run Brewfatherlog will create a configuration file in your configuration directory (in POSIX systems that should be in `~/.config/`).
+On the first run Brewfatherlog will create a configuration file in your configuration directory.
+Brewfatherlog will tell you where the configuration file is.
 You will need to edit that file to configure authentication for both Grainfather and Brewfather.

-WIP! talk about enabling streaming logging in brewfather.
+In Brewfather you need to enable the "Custom Stream" integration in the [settings page](https://web.brewfather.app/tabs/settings) and put the logging id in the configuration file.

 ### Systemd daemon